 Here is a very general timeline to help you with your planning…

-- April: This is the time for Chinese fringe trees and dogwood blossoms.
-Sometimes the jasmine begins blooming late in the month.
-The Spanish moss gets tiny blossoms on it starting around this time of year.
+• April: This is the time for jasmine, fringe trees, and dogwood blossoms.
+Jasmine smells heavenly!
+Spanish moss gets tiny blossoms on it starting around this time of year, too.

-- May: Jasmine is the star of the show during May, and it looks (and smells) heavenly!
-Southern magnolias bloom in May, too.
+• May: Southern magnolias bloom in May.
+The jasmine has a fairly long season, so it’s usually still blooming throughout the first half of the month.
 Bright purple agapanthus starts to bloom at the end of spring and lasts into the summer months.

 Related Reading: Savannah Weather by Month (Includes a List of What’s Blooming Each Month!)